 The Minnesota Legislature sets driver services fees.
-You can find a complete list of driver's license, identification card and other driver services fees at dps.mn.gov/divisions/dvs/license-and-id/dd-and-id-card-fees.
+You can find a complete list of driver's license, identification card, and other driver services fees on the Driver's License Fees page on the DVS website.

-Expedited (fast track) services
+Expedited (Fast Track) Services

 You can fast track your driver's license or state ID card for an additional fee of \$20.
-If your fast track your services, your driver's license or ID will be processed within three business days, and you should receive your card via UPS within 10 business days.
-An adult must sign for your card when it is delivered.
+If you fast track your services, you driver's license or ID will be processed within three business days, and you should receive your card via UPS within 10 business days.

-You may not fast track your services when applying for the first time, for enhanced driver's licenses and ID cards, or when upgrading a license.
+You may not fast track your services when applying for the first time, for an enhanced driver's licenses and ID cards or when upgrading a license.